2023 Louisville bank shooting: Shooting

 The shooting happened in the Old National Bank on the first floor of the Preston Pointe building on East Main Street, near Louisville Slugger Field and Waterfront Park.
 The shooter used an AR-15 style rifle, according to an anonymous federal law enforcement source.

 At 8:15 a.m.
-EDT, Sturgeon arrives at the Old National Bank in his car and took out a gym bag from the trunk.
+EDT, Sturgeon arrived at the Old National Bank in his car and took out a gym bag from the trunk.
 He walked to his office to prepare for the shooting.
 Around 17 minutes later, while sitting in his office, Sturgeon started an Instagram livestream from his cellphone.
 He would make last minute adjustments before finally stepping out of his office about three minutes later.

 At 8:35:12 a.m., Sturgeon came out of his office, carrying the rifle, three loaded magazines, and a cellphone placed in his shirt pocket.
 He briefly walked into a nearby office to check for people before walking out.
 As he walked out, he encountered a female co-worker.
 He aimed the rifle at her and said, "it's time to go" before pulling the trigger.
 However, no round was fired.
 He pulled the charging handle of the rifle and tried shooting a round at her again.
 This time, he managed to hit her leg with a single shot.
 The co-worker ran away as Sturgeon turned his attention towards the conference room while releasing a live round.
 The first shot happened at 8:35:35 a.m.